Data Gaps (Beta) - More Info

 Methodology

 Climate Change AI's list of critical data gaps was compiled via a combination of desk research and stakeholder interviews.
-Please check back soon for more details on our methodology, as well as a list of stakeholders interviewed.Taxonomy of Data Gaps
+Please check back soon for more details on our methodology.
+A list of interviewees is provided below.Taxonomy of Data Gaps

 Data gaps are classified within six categories: Wish, Obtainability, Usability, Reliability, Sufficiency, and Miscellaneous/Other.